rich-iannone/DiagrammeR/README.md

 grViz(replace_in_spec("...graph spec with substitutions..."))
 ```

-A mixture of both types of subtitution types can be used.
+A mixture of both types of subtitutions can be used.
 As an example:

 ```R
 grViz(replace_in_spec("